iandersi/helsinki-citybike-app/README.md

 * **Axios** - Only HTTP client I'm familiar with.
 * **React Bootstrap** - My favorite UI library.
 * **Date-fns** - Makes handling dates easier.
+* **React Leaflet** - The most user-friendly map component library I found, for someone like me, who has never worked with maps in react before.
+* **OpenStreetMap** - Open source map data, very good Finland map and I like open source.

 ## To do